Permanent Christmas Light Installation

 Layout: Where do you want the lights to go?
 Where will you need a power booster?
 Where are the external outlets on your house?
 Just a few questions you want to consider.
-Generally speaking you want to move consistently in one direction across the house.
+Generally speaking you want to move consistently in one direction across your Utah home.
 Read more about power requirements below read the Tips & Tricks before diving in.

-Connect Your Control Box: Before you mount your control box and route the wiring, setup your control box and make sure it is responsive to commands where you intend to place it.
+Connect Your Control Box: Before you mount your control box and route the wiring along your Utah home, setup your control box and make sure it is responsive to commands where you intend to place it.
 The garage is the best place for the control box but your Wi-Fi signal may be more reliable on one side than the other.
 As much as possible do this testing with cars in the garage that are typically parked there. *Note: you must connect to a 2.4 GHz network for proper function.

 With a plan in place it’s time to start punching some holes.
-Use the EverLights layout tape as a template and you’re ready to rip.
+Use the EverLights layout tape as a template to install into your gutters, flashing, or custom EverLights housing feature, and you’re ready to rip.

 Adhere to the 3 rules of installing EverLights and you can't go wrong

 Inside each LED there are three pixels, a red, green, and blue pixel.
 The 16 million colors are achieved by mixing the brightness of these three pixels.
 White is achieved by full brightness on all three pixels.
 As such, white is the biggest power draw to the system.

 We recommend boosting the power every 75 feet or so to keep the colors consistent.
 Many patterns or colors will be fine at longer distances, but if your lights are on all white at full brightness, you will start to notice the colors turning yellowish around the 75 foot mark.
 You can boost your power at longer or shorter intervals, but 75 feet is a good rule of thumb.